-Downriver of London the hamlets directly on the north bank were quite isolated from the City and surrounding districts until at least the 16th century.
-They were most easily reached by boat and evolved into communities employed in maritime industries, looking outwards to the river.
+Downriver of London the Thameside hamlets on the north bank were quite isolated from the City and surrounding districts until at least the 16th century.
+They were most easily reached by boat and evolved into communities employed in maritime industries.
+On the south bank the fishing village of Deptford developed into a major naval shipbuilding centre.

 During Roman times there was a settlement in what is now Wapping that included a bathhouse, in existence between the 2nd and 4th centuries.
 Much of the area was submerged at high tides but a gravel bank that ran parallel with the Thames allowed for a pathway, which in later centuries would become Ratcliff Highway.
 During the Anglo-Saxon period a church was established dedicated to St. Dunstan at what was then known as Stibenhede.
 The village of Stepney, as it later became known, gradually grew in all directions around it, including down to the riverside hamlet of Ratcliff where Stepney’s port developed, with cottages inhabited by fisherman and ferrymen.
 Ratcliff was first mentioned in documents in around 1000 and in the 14th century was referred to as Redclyf.
 Its gravel shoreline was one of the few suitable landing places below London Bridge.